webplatform/docs/dom/Document/getElementById/index.md

 |Example_object_name=document
 |Return_value_name=element
 |Javascript_data_type=DOM Node
 |Return_value_description=An element that matches the specified ID.
 If there are multiple matches, the first is returned.
+If there is no match, <code>null</code> is returned.
 }}
 {{Examples_Section
 |Not_required=No